‘Counting On’ Meets ‘Fixer Upper’: Duggar Daughters Support Chip And Joanna Gaines’ Businesses In Waco

 The Duggar daughters packed it up and took a trip to see Chip and Joanna Gaines at their Magnolia Market at the Silos this week.
 Jessa (Duggar) Seewald shared pictures of the trip on Instagram, revealing that she went to Waco with her husband, Ben Seewald, as well as their two young sons.
 Also along for the ride were Counting On sisters Jana Duggar and Jinger Duggar.
 Does this mean that common religious beliefs trump having a network in common since the Duggars air on TLC and Fixer Upper is an HGTV show?

-In one of the photos shared by Jessa, you can see her holding her oldest son Spurgeon while Jana holds her younger son Henry Wilberforce and a third woman, who is reportedly a friend of the Duggar daughters poses on the other side of a green car emblazoned with the Magnolia Market at the Silos emblem on the door.
+In one of the photos shared by Jessa, you can see her holding her oldest son Spurgeon while Jana holds her younger son Henry Wilberforce and a third woman, who is reportedly a friend of the Duggar daughters, poses on the other side of a green car emblazoned with the Magnolia Market at the Silos emblem on the door.
 The Instagram photo is captioned, “Oh yes we did!”

 Jessa posted another picture featuring the Duggar daughters plus their friend and Chip and Joanna Gaines standing in front of the Silos Baking Co.
 That picture was captioned, “Best day ever.”